AlejandroRS21/mechanic-diagnostic-assistant/docs/INSTALLATION_GUIDE.md

 1. Check if port 7860 is already in use
 2. Try changing port in app.py (server_port parameter)

-### LangSmith not showing traces
+### Langfuse not showing traces
 **Solution**:
-1. Verify LANGCHAIN_TRACING_V2=true in .env
+1. Verify LANGFUSE_SECRET_KEY and LANGFUSE_PUBLIC_KEY in .env
-2. Check LangSmith API key is valid
+2. Check Langfuse keys are valid at https://cloud.langfuse.com
-3. Check project name matches in dashboard
+3. Check project configuration in dashboard

 ---